eurocontrol-asu/open_alaqs/README.md

 You can find the list of libraries in the file `requirements.txt`.

-**Primary method:** Use QPIP (pip Dependencies Manager for QGIS Plugins) to check and install the required dependencies directly in the QGIS UI.
+**Primary method:** Use QPIP (Python Dependency Manager for QGIS Plugins) to check and install the required dependencies directly in the QGIS UI.
+See the **Install OpenALAQS** section for details.

 **Alternative method:** Install the libraries manually using `pip install` in the Python environment used by QGIS: